agarwal-amit/docker/readme.txt

 Docker Run
-    D/C need to be run as deamons
+    D/C need to be run as daemons.
 Docker orchestration